microsoft/Web-Dev-For-Beginners/5-browser-extension/1-about-browsers/README.md

 ![screenshot of the Edge browser showing the open edge://extensions page and open settings menu](images/install-on-edge.png)

+> Note: Make sure to toggle on developer mode and allow extension from other stores.

 In essence, the process will be:

 - build your extension using `npm run build`